tekperfect/devops-docs/docs/courses/10-Networking/lessons/networks.md

 ![WAN & MAN](network-types.png)

-A WAN is used to connected geographically separate offices to each other.
+A WAN is used to connect geographically separate offices to each other.

 Multiple organizations might operate WANs.